Tuition, Fees and Other Financial Information

 Once a student has registered for classes, he/she must select one course of action from the following to remain in good standing with the University:

 Following this procedure is especially important for a student who has been awarded scholarships or financial aid since the aid may automatically pay tuition and fees and cause the registration to be held even though the student has decided not to attend.
 Failure to drop all classes or withdraw from unwanted registration may result in grades of F or I in all courses for the semester.
-The student will be required to reimburse the University for scholarships and other financial aid applied to his or her account and will be held responsible for paying all fees for the semester, regardless of whether he or she attended classes.
+The student may then be required to return to the University all, or a portion of, any scholarships and/or other financial aid applied to his or her account and will be held responsible for paying all fees for the semester, regardless of whether he or she attended classes.

 Cancellation for Nonpayment of Tuition or Fees